HurlesGroupSanger/indelible/README.md

 Eugene J. Gardner, Alejandro Sifrim, Sarah J. Lindsay, Elena Prigmore, Diana Rajan, Petr Danecek, Giuseppe Gallone, Ruth Y. Eberhardt, Hilary C. Martin, Caroline F. Wright, David R. FitzPatrick, Helen V. Firth, Matthew E. Hurles.
 **InDelible: Detection and Evaluation of Clinically-relevant Structural Variation from Whole Exome Sequencing.** medRxiv (2020).

+### Change Log

+**_1.1.0_** – Bug fixes and new functionality for peer review

+* We have removed the "Blast" module from the InDelible pipeline.
+All functionality previously performed by this module has been placed within the "[database](#database)" module.
+As such, database is now a required step in the InDelible SV calling pipeline.
+Please see [database](#database) for more information.
+* Alongside this change, we have added additional functionality for determining SV types (i.e. DEL/DUP/INS/etc) and breakpoint information.
+Please see [output](#output) for more information.

+**_1.0.0_** - Initial release of InDelible alongside our [preprint](#how-to-cite-indelible).

 ## Installation

 ### Required Software Dependencies